StarnightTeam/CookCraft/changelogs/dev_changelog.md

 Fixed several items missing tags<br />
 Added several more items to the backpack whitelist<br />
-Made recipes that require Bowls use the `cookcraft:furnace` tag<br />
 Made recipes that require Bowls use the `cookcraft:bowl` tag<br />
+Made recipes that require Bowls use the `cookcraft:furnaces` tag<br />
 Made recipes that require Crafting Tables use the `forge:crafting_tables` tag

-Removed Nether's Delight<br />
+Removed Nether's Delight
-Removed SDM Engine Core

 Added the following mods: